6 Effective vocabulary activities and strategies for teaching

-The Nearpod English Learners Program* provides the content, tools, and organization teachers need to create daily differentiated learning experiences that maximize language acquisition for all learners.
+The Nearpod English Learners Program* provides teachers with the content, tools, and organization to create daily differentiated learning experiences that maximize language acquisition for all learners.
 While the lessons were written for students learning English, they are also helpful in general education classrooms.
 In the lessons, students learn content-specific information and vocabulary simultaneously!
 Students also use the new vocabulary in the same lesson, helping them remember the word’s significance and meaning.

 2. Create a vocabulary and content-rich lesson with a few clicks

 Don’t see a ready-made lesson on a topic you want to teach?
 That’s okay.
-You can use Nearpod’s Slide Editor to create your own vocabulary-specific slides and embed interactive activities and assessments for students.
+You can use Nearpod’s Slide Editor to create your own vocabulary-specific slides and embed interactive vocabulary activities and assessments for students.

 Here’s an example of a vocabulary instructional process you can follow in your teacher-created slides:

 - Prepare your Nearpod lesson by adding a video with the word pronunciation as Reference Media in a Collaborate Board.
 You can embed a video from YouTube or upload your own video.
 You can also enable Immersive Reader for students to have them see the definition and other properties of the vocabulary word.